B-Jema/Git-plugin-sample/README.md

 # Git-plugin-sample
-Sample of a git plugin
+Sample git plugin

+How to install
+Download the files to your local pc
+Run on Terminal; sudo make install

+How to use
+git jema
+git jema hello